jcondor98/statistics/docs/homeworks/homework-2.md

 file](https://github.com/jcondor98/statistics/blob/master/homework-02/frequency-analysis/build-frequencies-db.js)
 of the repository.

-The test suite actually given in the repository uses the pre-computed frequencies database in order to be efficient.
+The test suite actually given in the repository and the interactive tool at the end of this page use the pre-computed frequencies database in order to be efficient.

 ### Bonus: Interactive Caesar cipher toolkit

-Enter some plaintext or ciphertext.

-You can encrypt, decrypt or attempt to crack it with frequency analysis.
+Here you can try all the algorithms described above interactively.
+Just enter some plaintext or ciphertext and choose an operation to perform.

 Of course, the specified key is ignored when cracking.